• Skip to main content

 Let’s imagine, nevertheless, that you wish to keep the voltage drop to 3% in the worst-case situation.
 As an example, let’s utilize a 120-volt supply.

-Voltage Drop = 3% of 120 volts, which is 3.6 volts
+Voltage Drop = 3% of 120 volts, is VD= 120*0.03

-Voltage Drop / Amperage = 3.6 volts / 20 amps = 0.18 ohms for resistance.
+= 3.6 volts / 20 amps

 A 12-gauge copper wire has a resistance of roughly 1.588 ohms per 1,000 feet.

-Maximum Distance: Resistance per Unit Length / Maximum Resistance Permitted
+Maximum Distance = Resistance per Unit Length / Maximum Resistance Permitted

 However, For running a 12-gauge wire on a 20-amp circuit in residential applications, practical recommendations frequently suggest a distance of 50–60 feet.
-Mathematically, a 50-feet of 12 gauge wire gives,
+Mathematically, a 50-feet 12 gauge wire gives,

-Resistance = (1.588 ohms / 1,000 feet) * 50 feet = 0.0794 ohms
+Resistance = (1.588 ohms / 1,000 feet) * 50 feet

 Voltage drop = Current * Resistance

-Voltage drop = 20 amps * 0.0794 ohms = 1.588 volts, which is almost negligible.
-Ultimately, you should take into account variables like the particular application, voltage drop tolerance, and regional electrical codes which differ the practical situation from the calculative ones.
+Ultimately, it would be best if you took into account variables like the particular application, voltage drop tolerance, and regional electrical codes which differ the practical situation from the calculative ones.

 1. Voltage Drop Tolerance